hwaseem04/Regex-Notes/README.md

 _Regex is also widely used in Perl, PHP, JavaScript, Java and even in searching engines used in Microsoft word, excel etc._

-For more examples refer my other codes in this repository
+For more examples refer my other codes in my repository
 * [IP_Address.py](/programs/IP_Address.py) : To validate IP Address
 * [Convert_Time.py](/programs/Convert_Time.py) : To Convert normal time to 24 hour time.
 * [Shrink_Youtube_URL.py](/programs/Shrink_Youtube_URL.py) : To Shrink Youtube urls.